-St. Paul’s Kiwanjani Day Mixed Secondary School is a Methodist Church sponsored public school in Isiolo North Constituency.
-Though seemingly ordinary, this school was at the heart of an extraordinary judgment by the Supreme Court that sparked uproar in the Islamic community on 24th January this year.
+St. Paul’s Kiwanjani Day Mixed Secondary School is a Methodist Church-sponsored public school in Isiolo North Constituency.
+Though seemingly ordinary, this school was at the heart of an extraordinary judgment by the Supreme Court that sparked uproar in the Islamic community on 24th January 2019.

 — Citizen TV Kenya (@citizentvkenya) February 5, 2019

 The Methodist Church instituted a suit as school sponsor at the High Court of Kenya at Meru, High Court Petition no. 30 of 2014, against the; Teachers Service Commission, County Director of Education Isiolo County and District Education Officer Isiolo Sub-County for this and other reasons.